mal137/LoadLib/README.md

 + ~~MarkHC~~ (he decided to trade my dignity for a watermelon, so he's not getting jack shit)
 + DarthTon for his BlackBone project, helped me do a ton to fix ghetto shit i was doing
 + JD96 (Ch40zz) for helping me with an assembly issue
++ Fastr1ke Convert it from x64 to x86

 # Screenshot
 ![Menu](http://i.imgur.com/qS1iPT7.png)